-- (1) The adverse effects of shading on adjoining properties. - (2) The actual or potential fire risk. - The actual or potential adverse effects on the open space or amenity values of the area.
-(3) - (4) The actual or potential adverse effects of pesticide drift across property boundaries. - (5) The potential for exotic wildling spread to significant indigenous vegetation or habitat. - The adverse effects of tree planting or construction of artificial shelter on visibility at road (6) intersections and property accesses or icing on roads.
+- (1) The adverse effects of shading on adjoining properties. - (2) The actual or potential fire risk. - (3) The actual or potential adverse effects on the open space or amenity values of the area. - (4) The actual or potential adverse effects of pesticide drift across property boundaries. - (5) The adverse effects of tree planting or construction of artificial shelter on visibility at road intersections and property accesses or icing on roads.

-- 17.5.5 - (7) The influence of topography on shading. - (8) The nature of adjoining uses and adverse effects of higher trees or shelter. - (9)The duration of the consent (Section 123 of the Act) and the timing of reviews of conditions and purpose of reviews (Section 128). - (10)Financial contributions, bonds and covenants in respect of the performance of conditions, and administrative charges (Section 108).
+- (6) The influence of topography on shading. - (7) The nature of adjoining uses and adverse effects of higher trees or shelter. - (8) The duration of the consent (Section 123 of the Act) and the timing of reviews of conditions and purpose of reviews (Section 128). - (9) Financial contributions, bonds and covenants in respect of the performance of conditions, and administrative charges (Section 108).

-17.5.5 Destruction or Removal of Indigenous Vegetation and Forest
+17.6.5 Destruction or Removal of Indigenous Vegetation and Forest

-17.5.5.1 Permitted Activities (Destruction or Removal of Indigenous Vegetation) [17.4.9A Proposed]
+17.6.5.1 Permitted Activities (Destruction or Removal of Indigenous Vegetation) [17.5.9A Proposed]

-Rule 17.5.5.1 is subject to the regulations of the National Environmental Standards Plantation Forests 2017 (NES-PF).
+NOTE: Rule 17.6.5.1 is subject to the regulations of the National Environmental Standards Plantation Forests 2017 (NES-PF).
 The NES-PF regulations for activities in relation to plantation forestry (as defined within the NES-PF) prevail unless specifically stated otherwise in advice notes below.

-The destruction or removal of indigenous vegetation (excluding indigenous forest) is a permitted activity if it complies with the following conditions:
+The destruction or removal of indigenous vegetation (excluding indigenous forest) is a permitted activity, if it complies with the following conditions: